jetbrains-academy/sql-course/Lesson5/task1/task.md

 Aggregate functions can be used in `SELECT` and some other clauses, and it is important to understand the logical model of calculating them, that is, how do they work from the user perspective.

-First, let's look how do we build the list of input values.
+First, let's look how we build the list of input values.
 While it is tempting to write something like `SELECT SUM(1, 2, 3)`, hoping to get the sum `1+2+3`, in reality things are more complicated.

 An aggregate functions in SQL is parameterized with an expression which builds the input list of values.
-That expressions are just like those which are used in `SELECT` clause.
+Aggregate function expressions are just like those which are used in `SELECT` clause.
 They may include column names, and very often there is nothing else but the column name.
 When a database engine executes a query, it first builds all joins in the `FROM` clause, then filters the result using `WHERE` clause, and after that feeds the result to the aggregate functions.
-Expressions written in the aggregate functions are evaluated for each row, and the aggregation input list is built from the values produced by the expressions.
+Aggregate function expressions are evaluated for each row, and the aggregation input list is built from the values produced by the expressions.

 For instance, if we want to find the maximum radius of all planets, or planets with mild climate, we can do it like this: